Kim Jong Un wants Pompeo to pay another visit, more Trump talks

 There is debate among experts about how much Moon actually cares about Trump’s goal of denuclearization; some say he thinks it’s impossible and is therefore more focused on more short-term achievable goals.

-Moon did claim Thursday that the North’s latest pledges this week proved it was filling in the detail missing from June’s summit.
+Moon did claim Thursday that the North’s latest pledges this week proved it was filling in the details missing from June’s summit.

 “This is a huge change in that North Korea has seriously discussed detailed measures,” he said.

-However, Jeffrey Lewis, a nuclear policy expert at the Middlebury Institute of International Studies at Monterey, was among those who saw these pledges with deep skepticism.
+However, Jeffrey Lewis, a nuclear policy expert at the Middlebury Institute of International Studies at Monterey, was among those who viewed the pledges with deep skepticism.

 “The North Koreans are offering gestures that mimic disarmament,” he wrote on Twitter.
 “They don't meaningfully constrain North Korea's nuclear program.
 But they aren't meant to.
 There primary purpose is to appease Trump, so that Moon and Kim can keep their engagement alive.”